russell-n/theape/ape/plugins/apeplugin.rst

 The OperatorConfiguration builds the dependencies for the Operators.

+   * **Responsibility**: Build the Operator from the configuration.

 .. uml::

    OperatorConfiguration o- CountdownTimer
    OperatorConfiguration o- OperationConfiguration
    OperatorConfiguration o- QuarterMaster
+   OperatorConfiguration o- Composite

 .. module:: ape.plugins.apeplugin
 .. autosummary::